KomodoHQ/komododigital.co.uk-frontend/docs/deployment.md

 If you have followed the [infrastructure configuration steps](infrastructure.md), the the system is configured to automatically deploy using Codeship to AWS Cloudfront!

+> TL/DR of below - just merge to `master` or `develop` and its automatic.

+## Details

-In order to trigger a deployment, the process is as follows:
+For a bit more detail - in order to trigger a deployment, the process is as follows:

 1. Open a Pull Request on Github from your feature branch.
 2. The system will either be in the process of testing, or have completed testing your feature branch - wait for it to complete.